-Q&A: Michael Gomez of Gomez BBQ – Indianapolis Monthly
+Indy Chef Michael Gomez Says There's Not An Indiana Barbecue Style

+This article was originally published on June 15, 2021.
+Michael Gomez is a featured chef at Indianapolis Monthly’s Spring Savor event, which runs April 16-19, 2024.
+Tickets are available online.

-After slinging brisket for more than three years in his original City Market stall, Michael Gomez recently expanded Gomez BBQ to a second location on the east side of Indianapolis.
+After slinging brisket for more than three years in his original City Market stall, Michael Gomez transformed Gomez BBQ into a catering and private dining operation.
 We talked with him about the definition of Indiana barbecue, the importance of fat, and (after an especially bruising year) the future of one of downtown’s most enduring landmarks.

 How do you see your place in the Indianapolis barbecue scene?